braydennoh/braydennoh.github.io/_projects/StructuralAndElastic.md

 $$
 \begin{aligned}
-u_x &= S \cos\delta, \\
+u_x &= S \cos\delta, \
 u_z &= S \sin\delta.
 \end{aligned}
 $$

-While this structural velocity field is often treated as a purely kinematic construction independent of material properties, it can be derived directly from elastic dislocation theory.
-In a half-space, the deformation field of a finite dislocation decays with distance from the fault tips.
-However, if one endpoint extends to infinity (modeling a semi-infinite fault), the decay term at that end vanishes.
-In this far-field limit, the elastic solution converges to a constant rigid translation:
+A strike-slip fault makes the physical intuition clear, where the long-term far-field motion is set by the imposed slip rate, and elasticity mainly controls how deformation localizes near the fault.
+In the classic buried-dislocation model (e.g., Savage–Burford), the far-field approaches a constant translation while strain decays to zero.
+The same logic carries over to dip-slip geometries: in a half-space, a long (semi-infinite) dislocation removes that endpoint effect.
+In the far-field steady-slip limit, the elastic solution converges to rigid translation with components given by the same geometric projection:

 $$
 \begin{aligned}
-\lim_{x \to \infty} u^{\text{elastic}}_x &\propto \cos\delta, \\
+\lim_{x \to \infty} u^{\text{elastic}}*x &= S \cos\delta, \
-\lim_{x \to \infty} u^{\text{elastic}}_z &\propto \sin\delta.
+\lim*{x \to \infty} u^{\text{elastic}}_z &= S \sin\delta.
 \end{aligned}
 $$

-Consequently, in the far field where strain vanishes, the elastic solution and the structural kinematic model are numerically identical.
+Consequently, in the far field where strain vanishes, the elastic steady-slip solution and the structural kinematic model are numerically identical.

 ## Interseismic vs. Coseismic Decomposition